-This week, I decided it was time to upgrade my web development tools.
+This week, I decided it was time to upgrade my web development tools so I contacted the professionals at SEO Root and got right into business.
 When you reach my age and have been coding for over 20 years, you have to upgrade every once in a while.
 I am doing this because I know there are faster and better ways to do what I do everyday.
 I also wanted to document the new system I create for myself as a seasoned web developer so that those of you just starting out can gain some insight.

 Defining your Development Needs